Husbands, Love Your Wives

 Let me remind you of three things we have talked about.
 We have to understand what the Scripture is saying about headship, about submission and about love.
 My study of this suggests that understanding headship, submission and love is the essence of understanding what the Bible is teaching about relationships in marriage.

-The reason we mention love is very, very obvious when we turn to verse 25 of chapter 5, where Paul begins to address the husbands.
+The reason we mention love is very, very obvious when we turn to Ephesians 5:25, where Paul begins to address the husbands.
 This is what he says:

 That word submission we don’t like very much, because we don’t like authority very much.
 We live in a society that has made a great emphasis on democracy and the equality of everybody; therefore, we have adopted a “nobody is going to tell me nothing, no how,” sort-of-attitude.
 I can do exactly as I want; I live in the land of the free and the home of the brave, and I’m free to do my own thing.
 This idea of submission sticks in our craw very quickly indeed.